 Cancers involving the METex14 mutation can be treated with the following targeted therapies:

 There are currently no targeted therapies for other MET mutations.

 There are no established targeted therapies for lung cancers with the NRAS, PIK3CA, and TP53 mutations.

 Other targeted therapies include:

 Tumors need to form new blood vessels to continue to grow.
-Your doctor may prescribe therapy to block new blood vessel growth in advanced NSCLC, such as:
+Your doctor may prescribe one of these therapies to block new blood vessel growth in advanced forms of NSCLC:

 - bevacizumab (Avastin), which may be used with or without chemotherapy

-- ramucirumab (Cyramza), which can be combined with chemotherapy and is usually given after other treatment is no longer working
+- ramucirumab (Cyramza), which can be combined with chemotherapy and is usually given after another treatment is no longer working

 Other treatments for NSCLC may include: